-A. Consider taking the most rigorous courses available at their high school that they can successfully complete.
+A. Consider taking the most rigorous courses available at their high school that they can successfully complete

-B. Ensure to complete an academically challenging course load in their senior year, even if they have completed the minimum course requirements.
+B. Ensure to complete an academically challenging course load in their senior year, even if they have completed the minimum course requirements applicants for admission, except those exempted by current UNC policy or regulation, must submit a standardized test score, even if they satisfy the minimum eligibility requirement through the high school GPA.